hadilq/trackable-compiler-plugin/README.md

 trackable-compiler-plugin
 ========================

-It's an under development plugin. more features would be added but currently only the followings are supported.
+It's an under development plugin.
+More features would be added but currently only the followings are supported.
 Overall, a Kotlin compiler plugin that generates trackable `val track : String` implementations for classes that annotated by `@Trackable`.
 It's useful when your classes are obfuscated in the product and you need their names to log an event.

-Inspired by the [`redacted-compiler-plugin`](https://github.com/ZacSweers/redacted-compiler-plugin) extension.

 ## Usage